Wi-Fi Certified Agile Multiband™

-In a new generation of wireless technology, the management of Wi-Fi network environments has become a focal point in the industry.
-In this Technology Brief, we examine how Wi-Fi Certified Agile Multiband™ improves the use of Wi-Fi network resources and responds to changing network conditions.
+This Technology Brief examines how Wi-Fi CERTIFIED Agile Multiband™ improves the use of Wi-Fi network resources and responds to changing network conditions.
+With new wireless technologies, the management of Wi-Fi network environments has become a focal point in the industry.
 Wi-Fi Agile Multiband is a new certification from the Wi-Fi Alliance that allows devices to make smarter choices and respond faster to home and enterprise network environments.
 These certified devices are able to dynamically exchange information in a network environment.
 While some vendors and manufacturers offer similar capabilities, the incorporation of Wi-Fi Agile Multiband makes this an industry standard, ensuring interoperability between infrastructure and client devices.

 By applying global standards, including IEEE 802.11 k, v, u, r, Wi-Fi Agile Multiband is a certification that combines, regulates, and improves network management across a range of manufacturers through a single definition.
 The following standards are key elements of Wi-Fi Agile Multiband: